Theatre Photograph of the Year

 - The story behind the image

-Judging will take place in April with the shortlist announced in spring 2020 followed by the winners later in the year.
+Judging will take place in April with the shortlist and winners announced in spring 2020.

 We are grateful to our sponsors Aecom and Theatres Tokens, and Ambassador judges Matthew Bourne, Miranda Hart and Jude Law for their support.